How to wash colour garments

 • 5

-For best performance, use Ariel Colour Washing Powder designed for semi-automatic washing machines, or Ariel Matic Liquid, made for bright coloured clothes, to be used in fully automatic washing machines.
-It helps keep your colours bright while removing many tough stains and impurities with just one wash.
+Your new clothes should be washed in cold water.
+For best results, use Ariel Colour Washing Powder designed for semi-automatic washing machines, or Ariel Matic Liquid, made for bright coloured clothes, and designed to be used in fully automatic washing machines.
+These detergents help keep your colours bright while removing many tough stains and impurities with just one wash.

 • 6